exiang/open_hub_wiki/Notify.md

 ## How it works
 Developer should not concern how user will get a notification message.
 It is handled by system automatically.
 Email are the default channel for sending a message; where user with verified mobile number will get additional SMS notification; same concept applied to push notification channel then.

+Outgoing message will also be recorded in database under `notify` table for references.

 ## sendNotify
 You can send a notification by calling `HUB::sendNotify`.